by ssaggers, published

 - Slice and print the model (no particular settings, but I went with at least 0.6 infill, just to try and reduce how much it could flex)

 - divide 100mm by the length of each axis, to get your correction factor, to be applied to the steps/mm for that axis.

 - Check the alignment of the axes against a set square. if they are not at 90Â°, you need to check the alignment of your rails, and adjust accordingly

 My first test with this print had X=99.7mm, Y=100.02mm, Z=100.00mm.
 Pretty close, I'd aim for no more than 1/1000 error (i.e. 99.9-100.1mm).
 For the angular alignment of the axes, my XY was spot on, but XZ and YZ were both off by about 1mm over the 100mm span; should aim for less than 0.5mm over the 100mm span.

 Give a Shout Out

 Calibration Axes by ssaggers is licensed under the Creative Commons - Attribution license.

-We're sure ssaggers would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ssaggers would love to see what you've printed.
+Please document your print and share a Make with the community.